Squatting does not provide you with any security

 Squatting does not provide you with any security and you could be committing a criminal offence if you decide to squat.
 It is usually best to try and find alternatives to squatting if you can.
 Some landlords may give permission to stay temporarily in an empty property.
 If possible, find out who owns the property and what they intend to do with it.

 If you have no other options and decide that you want to live in a squat, find out whether there is a local squatters’ group in your area.
 It’s usually safer to squat through an organised group rather than on your own.
-Visit the Advisory Service for Squatters website for more information.
+You can contact the Advisory Service for Squatters for more information.

 It is important to get utilities such as gas, electricity and water connected properly.
 Using these services without contacting the suppliers is illegal.